MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ### Display the entangled state

-Before measuring the qubits, it's important to verify that they're entangled.
+Before measuring the qubits, it's important to verify that your previous code succesfully entangles them.
 You can use the `DumpMachine` operation, which is part of the `Microsoft.Quantum.Diagnostics` library, to output the current state of your Q# program:

 ```qsharp
         // Show the entangled state of the qubits.